jhsware/inferno-animation/README.md

 # inferno-animation

 Library of animation helpers for Inferno components that allow you to animate all css-properties including width and height using css-animations.
+Timeouts are automatically calculated based on the provided CSS rules.

-# Animate component on add or remove
+## Animate component on add or remove

 Add calls on `componentDidMount` and `componentWillUnmount` to animate a component when it is added or removed.
 NOTE: Make sure you set a `key` for the component or it won't be animated properly.